zentrumnawi/solid-discussions/workflow.md

 If you want to work on another branch, make sure all your changes are committed and follow the above instructions to start to a new branch or switch to an existing one with `git checkout <another-branch>`.

+### 5. Adjust the version

+#### (SOLID Frontend)

+SOLID makes use of [SemVer](https://semver.org/) to display and maintain version numbers.
+The mode of used might be discussed in the future, but for the time being, the version should be adjusted manually with every merge to `dev`.
+Since the Frontend does not expose an API where others depend on, it's not that critical.
+It is just a helper for our internal accounting.

+The version is in the main repository's `package.json` (Line 3), please follow the `Major.minor.patch_tag` to the best of your knowledge; we have no real conventions yet.

-#### 5. Merge the pull request
+### 6. Merge the pull request

-If your task is finished and the reviewer approved the PR, you can merge the new branch to the `dev` branch.
+If your task is finished, versioned and the reviewer approved the PR, you can merge the new branch to the `dev` branch.
 This should be done on GitHub and not locally (although it is possible).

 Merging on GitHub has the advantage that it is a guided, transparent and comprehensive process and the `dev` branch on the server will always be the most actual.